grace-notes/website/contents/topics/genealogy-jesus-christ.md

 beginnings of our problems… and solutions.
 Adam is perhaps the one man in these genealogies with the greatest connection to Christ.

-Rom 5:12-21, “Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all men because all sinned”
+> Rom 5:12-21sadf "Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all men because all sinned"

 When God created Adam, He gave him the legitimate authority to rule planet earth When God created Adam, He created him body, mind, and